wjenh/PDP-1-Disassembler/README.md

 ## SYNOPSIS
 ```
-disassemble_tape  [-m] [-i] [-k] [-d] [-r] [-s] tapeimagefile >resultfile
+disassemble_tape  [-m] [-c] [-i] [-k] [-d] tapeimagefile
 ```
 ## DESCRIPTION
 This is a two-pass disassembler for PDP-1 tape image files that contain RIM and BIN format data.
-In the default use, an annotated listing is given on stdout.
-A macro mode is supported to produce pure macro-compatible code, again on stdout.
+All non-error output goes to stdout.
+Three modes are supported.
+The default is to list the disassembled tape in an informative format, but this cannot be assembled.
+Macro mode emits source that can be assembled by the MACRO1 and derivative assemblers.
+Comatiblity mode emits source that can be assembled by the native PDP-1 macro assembler.

+The difference between macro mode and compatibilty mode is that for macro mode, 4 character labels are generated and combined operate-group microinstructions are emitted as e.g. cla!cli!clf 3, but this sytax is not valid for the native assember which does not support a bitwise or operator.
+In this case, any composite opr instuction is just emitted as its octal equivalent and a comment added.
+No labels are generated for compatibility mode.

-For either mode, any memory location that is an address targeted by an instruction is assigned a label.
+For default and macro modes, any memory location that is an address targeted by an instruction is assigned a label of the form 'Lnnn'.
 The label will them be used in the instruction and also shown at the target location.
-In macro mode, the standard MACRO syntax is used.

 ## OPTIONS
 - '-m' - macro mode, output is compatible with the MACRO1 assembler
+- '-c' - native macro mode, output is compatible with the native PDP-1 macro assembler
 - '-i' - list unknown IOTs encountered on stderr
 - '-k' - if in macro mode an initial RIM code block will not be output because MACRO usuaally does it; this keeps it
 - '-d' - debug mode, not useful except for debugging disassemble_tape
-- '-r' - raw mode, all binary data is dumped as instructions, no loader searching is done
-- '-s' - short label mode, labels are generated as 1-3 alpha characters instead of Lnnn
 - Options can be combined, e.g. -mi.

 ## LIMITATIONS
-This program expects a RIM mode loader section that loads the standards digital-1-3-s-mb.ddt.bin BIN loader.
-If this is not the case, you can expect disassembly to fail with usually an error stating there is a malformed BIN block.
-In this case, the -r flag can be used to dump the tape as pure instructions with no other processing.
-However, if the nonstandard loader uses BIN format, then the tape will be read as usual.
-The key factor is that everything after the RIM section must conform to the standard BIN format.

 This program must be used with some care.
 A binary tape does not specify if a block of information is actually PDP-1 instructions or if it's data.
 As an example, MACRO1 will produce a block for constants and andther for variables.
 There is nothing to identify those blocks as such, that must be decided by the user.

 A tape image is expected to start with a 'read in' format block of data, RIM, usually followed by one or more BIN blocks.